All I am adding is an interior nonbearing wall. Do I need a permit?

 Do I need a permit to build a fence?

 If you wish to build a fence, you do not need a permit to proceed.
-Be aware, however, that a fence built in a residential neighborhood may not exceed a height of six feet and must be outside of any sight triangles.
-A commercial fence may be eight feet in height and would require a permit.
+Be aware, however, that a fence built in a residential neighborhood may not exceed a height of seven feet and must be outside of any sight triangles.
 You should also be sure of your property lines before you proceed.
 Check with your neighbors and be sure you are not infringing on any of their property.

 Can I put a concrete patio or walkway up to my property line?